-The Loddon Foundation is a registered charity, established to provide education and care for children with autism and learning disabilities and to improve the lives of all people with learning disabilities by training the people who work with them.
+The Loddon Foundation is a registered charity, established to provide education and care for children with autism and learning disabilities and to improve the lives of people with learning disabilities by training the people who work with them.

-The Principal has overall responsibility for the running of the school.
-The Principal is supported by the Leadership Team, (LT) who represent each core function.
+The principal has overall responsibility for the running of the school.
+The principal is supported by the Leadership Team, (LT) who represent each core function.

-The Trustees' role is to oversee and guide the strategy of The Loddon School Company and to ensure the best interests of the children and the Charity.
+The Loddon School has a board of trustees.
+Their role is to oversee and guide the strategy of The Loddon School and to ensure the best interests of the children and the charity.

-Each Trustee is linked to a member of the Leadership Team to offer individual support and to focus on one particular area of the school's work, providing feedback to the Board.
+Each trustee is linked to a member of the Leadership Team to offer individual support and to focus on one area of the school's work, providing feedback to the board.

 Staff Professional Development